leeseomin/fictions/2023/Jaehyun’s Dream.md

 had concluded, and a new trophy had been added to Aeleon\'s collection.\
 Suddenly, within the virtual landscape, an unexpected change materialized.
-An NPC stepped out from the shadows, casting an extra layer upon the tapestried wall.
+An NPC stepped out from the shadows, casting an extra layer upon the entangled wall.
 His attire appeared unremarkable, but there was an unfamiliar allure in the glint of his eye.
 As Jaehyun locked gaze with this enigmatic NPC, he felt his heart skip in an irregular beat.\